Hamas Says Israel Lebanon Strike Kills Commander, Family

 In August, an Israeli strike on a vehicle in the south Lebanon city of Sidon killed Hamas commander Samer al-Hajj.

-A strike in January, which a US defence official said was carried out by Israel, killed Hamas deputy leader Saleh al-Aruri and six others in Hezbollah's south Beirut stronghold.
+A strike in January, which a US defence official said was carried out by Israel, killed Hamas deputy leader Saleh al-Aruri and six other in Hezbollah's south Beirut stronghold.

+Lebanon's dozen Palestinian refugee camps were created for those who were driven out or fled during the 1948 war that accompanied Israel's creation.

+By longstanding convention, the Lebanese army stays out of the camps and leaves the Palestinian factions to handle security.

 Legal Disclaimer: